 Auto insurance for high-risk drivers

-You can still get insurance if you have a poor driving record, which categorizes you as a high-risk motorist.
-The most obvious drawback is that a high-risk driver insurance policy will be more expensive, perhaps much more if you have a significant violation like a DUI or multiple violations within six or 12 months.
+You can still get insurance if you have a poor driving record, categorizing you as a high-risk motorist.
+The most obvious drawback is that a high-risk driver insurance policy will be more expensive, perhaps more if you have a significant DUI violation within six or 12 months.

 If you’ve been busted for a moving violation, you can still save on car insurance by comparing car insurance companies.
 No two insurers charge the same amount for the same coverage, so you can overpay if you don’t shop around.